-Key changes to the composition of the Board of Trustees
+Key changes to the composition of the Board of Trustees:

 Changes in the composition of the Board are indicated on page 1 of the financial statements and all were of a routine nature.
-The Trust Board welcomed Mr. Jat Hanspal and Mr. Christophe Budek as new Trustees.
+Lorraine Biddle, Matthew Bleasdale and Christophe Budek all resigned during the year.

-During the year Mrs Kate Austen stood down as Chair for six months for personal reasons with this period being covered by Mrs Lorraine Biddle and Mr Steve Goddard acting as Co-Chairs.
 In September 2017 Mrs Austen formally resigned as Chair of the Trust Board and Mr Goddard was elected to the position.